ThemenfeldBildung/XSchule/.github/ISSUE_TEMPLATE/issue-template-english.md

 ---
 name: Issue Template English
-about: Contribution for version 0.2 of XSchule
+about: Contribution for version 0.1 of XSchule
 title: ''
 labels: ''
-assignees: XSchuleDE
+assignees: OZG-TFBildung

 ---